 The Old Speech Room was completed in 1820 and used as a space where boys could learn the art of public speaking.
 In 1976, it was converted into a Gallery – a safe repository for the School's distinguished collection of antiquities and fine art.

-A professional curator manages the collections in accordance with best museum practice under the direction of the Curator.
+A professional curatorial team manages the collections in accordance with best museum practice under the direction of the Curator.
 There is an ongoing programme of conservation and collections care, as well as a loans scheme.
 In the OSRG Arts Society, Harrovians can learn about object handling, conservation, documentation and collections care; help to research, design, curate and advertise exhibitions; and enjoy regular visits to major art collections in and around London.
 To see examples of some of the 19th-century watercolours held in the OSRG collection please visit Watercolour World.

 Recent Gifts and Acquisitions